openstack-archive/infra-manual/doc/source/creators.rst

 Submitting Infra Change for Review
 ----------------------------------

-At this point, you should submit all the changes discussed so far as a single patchset to gerrit.
+At this point, you should submit all the additions discussed so far as a single change to gerrit.

 When submitting the change to openstack-infra/project-config for review, use the "new-project" topic so it receives the appropriate